Search

 Let’s demonstrate the usage of environments for multi-browser testing.

-We need to add some new lines to acceptance.suite.yml:
+We need to add some new lines to Acceptance.suite.yml:

 actor: AcceptanceTester